 “As regards the individual nature, woman is defective and misbegotten, for the active force in the male seed tends to the production of a perfect likeness in the masculine sex; while the production of woman comes from defect in the active force or from some material indisposition, or even from some external influence; such as that of a south wind, which is moist, as the Philosopher observes (De Gener.
 Animal. iv, 2).
 On the other hand, as regards human nature in general, woman is not misbegotten, but is included in nature’s intention as directed to the work of generation.
 Now the general intention of nature depends on God, Who is the universal Author of nature.
 Therefore, in producing nature, God formed not only the male but also the female.”
 Summa Theologica, Q. 92, Art.
 1, Ad.
 1

 The Philosopher mentioned in the excerpt immediately above is Aristotle!
 Aquinas was referencing what Aristotle wrote in Generation of Animals.
+And he wasn’t doing so critically to offer counterpoint; he was using Aristotle’s assumptions as a springboard.
 The objection he was answering here also referenced Generation of Animals: “Objection 1.
 It would seem that the woman should not have been made in the first production of things.
 For the Philosopher says (De Gener. ii, 3), that ‘the female is a misbegotten male.’
 But nothing misbegotten or defective should have been in the first production of things.
 Therefore woman should not have been made at that first production.”

 “Subjection is twofold.
 One is servile, by virtue of which a superior makes use of a subject for his own benefit; and this kind of subjection began after sin.
 There is another kind of subjection which is called economic or civil, whereby the superior makes use of his subjects for their own benefit and good; and this kind of subjection existed even before sin.
 For good order would have been wanting in the human family if some were not governed by others wiser than themselves.
 So by such a kind of subjection woman is naturally subject to man, because in man the discretion of reason predominates.”
 Summa Theologica, Q. 92, Art.
 1, Ad.
 2